 This would appear to be a positive result, but experts are predicting further shrinkage in the months to come.
 The official figures for the second quarter are not scheduled to be released until August, though they are not expected to make a particularly reassuring reading.

 Carmakers return to work

 One of the key factors driving the temporary economic growth record in April was the partial return to production for several major carmakers.
 A series of temporary factory shutdowns ahead of a scheduled March Brexit inflicted enormous damage on the UK’s vehicle production output and the economy as a whole.

 This partial recovery in car production contributed to the 0.3% economic growth recorded for May, which didn’t come close to making up for the decline in the previous month.
-Experts insist that all such monthly figures should be taken with a pinch of salt, due to their volatility and unpredictability.
-Nevertheless, all signs indicate to a further economic slowdown over the coming months, in the run-up to another scheduled EU departure.
+Experts insist that all such monthly figures should be taken with a pinch of salt due to their volatility and unpredictability.
+Nevertheless, all signs indicate a further economic slowdown over the coming months in the run-up to another scheduled EU departure.

-The value of the Pound has also plummeted more than 5% against the world’s three biggest currencies over recent weeks.
+The value of the pound has also plummeted more than 5% against the world’s three biggest currencies in recent weeks.
 A decline that is also predicted to continue for some time.

-Had the government got its way, the United Kingdom would have already been outside the European Union for some time right now.
+Had the government gotten its way, the United Kingdom would have already been outside the European Union for some time right now.
 As it stands, we’re no closer to knowing what’s ahead than we were at the time of the referendum.
-Uncertainty having had a more drastic and wide-reaching impact on the UK’s economic performance than anyone could have predicted.
+Uncertainty has had a more drastic and wide-reaching impact on the UK’s economic performance than anyone could have predicted.